-Money is the No.1 cause of anxiety in adults in the UK
+Money is the leading cause of stress in the UK

 It may not be very British of us, but we need to start talking about money.
-Money is only a tool, some know how to use it better than others, but it affects how all of us live and work.
-Globally, there is an opportunity for brands to start different conversations about money, in a way that directly aligns to their purpose to create relevant and emotionally intelligent experiences for their customers, transformations even!
+Globally, there is an opportunity for brands to start different conversations about money in a way that directly aligns to their purpose in order to create relevant and emotionally intelligent experiences for their customers.
+First Direct has taken a step in the right direction with their Money Wellness initiative, but there’s still work to be done.
+With the NHS joining the conversation, money is increasingly being recognised as a key cause of anxiety - and the current pandemic is exacerbating feelings of unease and uncertainty when it comes to our financial stability.

 Customers are looking to businesses and brands to inspire better financial habits in future generations and help everyone take financial wellbeing as seriously as our physical and mental health.